12 Days in Costa Rica

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Costa Rica is a relatively inexpensive country, meaning even if you realize you forget to pack some crucial item you can just pick it up on the trip for cheaper than what it would have cost back home.
 We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 Costa Rica uses a mix of their own currency (Costa Rican Colones) as well as US Dollars.
 In an effort to avoid bank fees, we suggest arriving to Costa Rica with some local currency (around 200,000 CRC) as well as your ATM and credit cards just to be completely prepared.
 10,000 Costa Rican Colones is worth around $16 USD, so if your dinner bill costs 5,000 Colones that's only $8!

-Tipping isn’t a native Costa Rican custom, however, it has become a part of what is expected from Westerners like us.
+Tipping isn’t a native Costa Rican custom, however, it has become a part of what is expected in the tourist industry.
 We suggest tipping for services in a similar way as you would at home; that is, if your dinner bill is 5,000 colones then we encourage you toss 500 colones in on top of that.
 That extra bit is very appreciated by the service staff.